LADY IN THE PEW

 The kid shrugged in that way only the underpaid can.
 “Hour, maybe.
 Could be less.
 You can wait if you want.”

 He didn’t want.
-He didn’t want to stand under the humming fluorescents, surrounded by endcaps of seasonal crap—pink Valentine bears now gathering a skin of dust, allergy meds promising relief that felt about as far-off as spring itself.
+He didn’t want to stand under the humming fluorescents, surrounded by endcaps of seasonal crap—Christmas in the middle of October, allergy meds promising relief that felt about as far-off as spring itself.
 He stepped out into the sunlight, blinking, the prescription slip folded and refolded in his pocket like a worry stone.

 He thought about pacing the strip mall, maybe grabbing a coffee.
 Instead his eyes snagged on the building across the street.